PhysiCell-Tools/python-loader/man/docstring/pcdl_plot_timeseries.md

                         be retrieved through the mcds.get_cell_df function.
                         conc: dataframe will be retrieved through the mcds.get_conc_df function. default is cell.
+  --cat_drop [CAT_DROP ...]
+                        if focus is a categorical attribute, set of category labels to be dropped for the dataframe.
+Attention: when the cat_keep parameter is given, then the cat_drop parameter has to be an empty string! default is an empty string.
+  --cat_keep [CAT_KEEP ...]
+                        if focus is a categorical attribute, set of category labels to be kept in the dataframe. default is an empty string.
   --z_slice Z_SLICE     z-axis position to slice a 2D xy-plain out of the 3D
                         mesh. if z_slice position numeric but not an exact mesh center coordinate, then z_slice will be adjusted